Horse Property For Sale In Las Vegas or

 Homes With Land In Las Vegas

-Ranch-style homes AKA Horse Property is all over Las Vegas, both on County and City land.
+Ranch-style homes AKA Horse Property are all over Las Vegas, both on County and City land.
 There are sections of land in every direction of the Las Vegas Valley that allow horses.
 In 2005, Clark County Zoning Department changed RE (Rural Estates) to RNP, which stands for Rural Neighborhood Preservation.

 Within RNP areas, the look and the goal is to allow better air quality while giving a sense of wide-open spaces.
 Besides, this zoning allows the street to have no sidewalks and gutters which enhances rural preservation.